Skip to content

 Northbound use

-Start slowly here if the trip is meant to feel like a coastal-road journey.
-Punta Gorda lets you begin with water, services, lodging, and a clear transition before Route 17 turns toward smaller inland towns and Peace River country.
+Start slowly here if the trip is meant to feel like a road journey rather than a transfer.
+Punta Gorda provides lodging, services, and a clear transition before Route 17 turns toward smaller inland towns and Peace River country.

-• Short plan: walk the harbor edge, eat, refuel, and continue toward Arcadia.
+• Short plan: arrive, reset, refuel, and continue toward Arcadia.

 • Better plan: treat Punta Gorda as the first overnight and begin the inland leg fresh.